 Although teeth are remarkably strong, but they can chip, crack or break.
 This can happen because of falling, biting down on something hard like ice or candy, bruxism, receiving a blow to the face, or just a weak tooth.
 Don’t panic if you discover that you have a broken tooth.
-There is nothing much you can do to treat a cracked tooth at home.
+Besides, there is nothing much you can do to treat a cracked tooth at home.
 You need to see your dentist who will diagnose and fix it.

 What to do immediately?